search

 For more information on streaming on YouTube, please check the official YouTube support page:

-On the Facebook side:
+On the Facebook site:

 Go to your feed and select Live video:

-On the Facebook producer page, select Go Live right away or create a live video event.
+On the Facebook producer page, select Go live right away or Create a live video event:

-On the Create live video page, select Streaming software:
+On the Create live video page, select Streaming software.

-Use the generated stream key from the page and paste it into the Stream Key field in Aximmetry.
+Use the generated Stream key from the page and paste it into the Stream Key field in Aximmetry.

-Quality of your stream
+Quality of Your Stream

 Bitrate